strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/webhoneypot/webhoneypot.md

-Now, lets start the honeypot:
+Now, let's start the honeypot: